Gist-Hub/.github/profile/README.md

 ## Hi there 👋

-# GistHub
+# Awesome Hub

 🙋‍♀️ **A short introduction**
-Welcome to GistHub!
+Welcome to Awesome Hub!
 We're a collaborative platform where you can store, share, and discover awesome lists, package repositories, and gists.
-Whether you're a developer looking for code snippets, a creator seeking inspiration, or just someone who loves curated lists, GistHub is the place for you.
+Whether you're a developer looking for code snippets, a creator seeking inspiration, or just someone who loves curated lists, Awesome Hub is the place for you.

 🌈 **Contribution guidelines**
 We believe in the power of community.
 Here's how you can get involved: